Biggest Cybersecurity Mistakes by Small Companies

 As more employees use mobile devices for work, mobile security is increasingly important.
 Small companies often overlook this aspect of cybersecurity.
 Putting in place mobile device management (MDM) solutions help enforce security policies on company- and employee-owned devices used for work-related activities.

-8. Failing to Regularly Watch Networks
+8. Failing to Regularly Monitor Networks and Data Access

 SME’s often don’t have IT staff to watch their networks for suspicious activities which can result in delayed detection of security breaches.